Burma 2021

 Policy-Oriented Research and Civic Education in Mon State

-Public Summary: To provide policy-oriented research and analysis of politics in Mon State and to encourage Mon citizens to participate in the post-coup political environment.
+To provide policy-oriented research and analysis of politics in Mon State and to encourage ethnic minority Mon citizens to participate in political and civic life.
 The organization will conduct civic education activities as well as provide policy-oriented research and analysis of post-coup politics in southern Burma.
 The organization will also coordinate with other civil society organizations and academic institutions to push for democratization and to promote peace building activities.

 Burma